dimircea/REncoder/README.md

 In addition, I wanted to be able to control some things, like if IRQs must be used or not, if the push of the switch is detected continuously, to set limits on the maximum and minimum value of the encoder rotation, and so on.
 While some of these features were (partially) available in some other libraries, I wasn't satisfied with the results, so it was the time to get to work and create a such library.
 A few hours and two cups of caffe later, I come up with this library.
 Feel free to use it if you need it.

+My measurements shown that the library itself, with just one instance, had a footprint of about 30 Bytes RAM and 1200 Bytes FLASH when no IRQ and no Switch was used.
+This depends of course on the board (the above are for on an Arduino UNO) and compiler, and your code will add up on top of that.

 # How to install REncoder

 Rencoder is basicaly just another Arduino library.
 To use it, you have multiple choices, such as: